How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 Seek wise, empathetic counsel: friends who have been with you in your pain, so you can receive their challenges, too

-Join a group or community that "gets it," but doesn’t just orbit and defend painful grief... they move toward rebuilding
+Join a group or community that "gets it," but doesn’t just orbit and defend painful grief... they move toward rebuilding.
+[The HOPE Stronghold is my community I pour into, and we welcome you!]

-The last one that changed everything for me.
+The last one - Coaching - changed everything for me (it's why I left 14 years of Nursing to become one!).
 I felt that I was a victim, and life just kept happening to me.
 Coaching helped me go from functioning (and stuck there) to confident, abundant and full of purpose!

 Coaching isn't just "inspiration."
 A good Coach can lay out a clear, achievable plan for your rebuilding, and support you along the way through the discouragements and failures, into new thoughts, new beliefs, new feelings, and recreating a life you love again!